-"This is a map of the world!
-Do you know which continent we live on?
-That's right!
-We live in North America!
-Today, we are going to learn about a different continent.
-Any guesses where we are going to visit?
+"Today, we are going to learn about a different continent.
 We are going to travel across the Atlantic Ocean, and visit the continent of AFRICA!"

 You can use Google Earth to show how far Africa is from North America, and discover some different places in Africa.